 Aetna employer plans are offered in 16 states nationwide.
 During the 2021 open enrollment period, they will also offer individual plans in five states for 2022 coverage which can be found on HealthCare.gov or state exchanges.

-Cigna offers employer group health plans in 15 states across the U.S. under Cigna state entities.
-Individual plans can be purchased in 10 states within 19 markets on HealthCare.gov, state exchanges, website marketing entities, and directly from Cigna itself.
-In 2022, the company plans to expand coverage to three additional states: Georgia, Mississippi, and Pennsylvania.
+Cigna offers employer group health plans in 14 states across the U.S. under Cigna state entities.
+Individual plans can be purchased in 13 states within 19 markets on HealthCare.gov, state exchanges, website marketing entities, and directly from Cigna itself.

 Aetna vs. Cigna: Providers In-Network

 To keep your medical bills lower, it’s important to stay in-network to get the best pricing from a provider or facility.
 Many insurance plans do not discount or cover out-of-network expenses, so a large network is key for getting the best cost for care.

 Aetna has 1.2 million in-network providers in total and is also owned by CVS Health, one of the largest pharmacy benefits managers in the U.S. with nearly 10,000 locations across the U.S.

 Cigna advertises its company information on a global level because it’s in more than 30 countries, totaling more than 1.5 million providers.
 This makes Cigna individual insurance a good option for someone living overseas for work or school.